Duncan's taxonomy: Pipelined vector processors

-The late 1980s and early 1990s saw the introduction of vector architectures, such as the Cray Y-MP/4 and Nippon Electric Corporation SX-3 that supported 4-10 vector processors with a shared memory (see NEC SX architecture).
-RISC-V RVV may mark the beginning of the modern revival of Vector processing.
+The late 1980s and early 1990s saw the introduction of vector architectures such as the Cray Y-MP/4, IBM 3090 optional vector facility and Nippon Electric Corporation SX-3 that supported 4-10 vector processors with a shared memory (see NEC SX architecture).

 SIMD

 This scheme uses the SIMD (single instruction stream, multiple data stream) category from Flynn's taxonomy as a root class for processor array and associative memory subclasses.
 SIMD architectures are characterized by having a control unit broadcast a common instruction to all processing elements, which execute that instruction in lockstep on diverse operands from local data.
 Common features include the ability for individual processors to disable an instruction and the ability to propagate instruction results to immediate neighbors over an interconnection network.